-For the CBTA scenarios, for the VUT assume an initial straight-line path followed by a turn (clothoid, fixed radius and clothoid as specified in section 7.2.5.1), followed again by a straight line, hereby known as the test path.
-The direction indicator is applied at 1.0s before T{STEER}.

-The VUT will follow a straight-line path in the approach lane which will be 1.75m from the centre of the centre dashed lane marking of the VUT lane.
+- 7.3.5.1 For the CBTA scenarios, for the VUT assume an initial straight-line path followed by a turn (clothoid, fixed radius and clothoid as specified in section 7.2.5.1, followed again by a straight line, hereby known as the test path.
+The direction indicator is applied at 1.0s before T{Steer}. - 7.3.5.2 The VUT will follow a straight-line path in the approach lane which will be 1.75m from the centre of the centre dashed lane marking of the VUT lane.
 The EBT will follow a straight-line path which will be respectively 2.75m (farside turn) and 5.00m (nearside turn) from the centre of the centre dashed lane marking of the VUT lane.
-Steady state speed of EBT starts at 4sec TTC.
+Steady state speed of EBT starts at 4sec TTC. - 7.3.5.2.1 The paths of the VUT and EBT will be synchronised so that the front reference point of the EBT impacts the VUT at 100% overlap, assuming no system reaction.

-Figure 7-11: CBTA scenarios, Turning cycling Adult
+Figure 7-14: CBTA scenarios, Turning cycling Adult